 Today, these rare, million-dollar Easter eggs have found their way into collections, museums and institutions across the world, from Moscow to Cleveland.
-For example, the Hen Egg is now part of the Vekselberg Collection (named for Russian oil and metal mogul Viktor Vekselberg, who purchased nine eggs from the Forbes family in 2004), and currently housed in the 18-month-old Fabergé Museum in St. Petersburg, Russia.
+For example, the Hen Egg is now part of the Vekselberg Collection (named for Russian oil and metal mogul Viktor Vekselberg, who purchased nine eggs from the Forbes family in 2004), and currently housed in the Fabergé Museum in St. Petersburg, Russia.

 Not all of the eggs have been located, however, and seven are currently thought lost to history.
 Until 2015, that number was believed to be eight.
 Another egg came to light after a scrap metal dealer perusing a flea market in the American Midwest came upon a gold egg on an intricately designed stand.
 Inside was a gold clock with diamond-encrusted hands.
 Thinking he could make at least a few hundred dollars profit by melting it down and selling the gold, he purchased the item for $14,000.
 Despite his rather large investment, potential buyers told him the gold wasn’t worth what he paid.
 The man (who has remained anonymous) left the egg in his kitchen, thinking he had just thrown $14,000 away, until one day he got curious enough to Google the name on the back of the clock—“Vacheron Constantin.”
 After a bit more digging, he came upon this 2011 Telegraph article about the Third Imperial Easter Egg.
 That’s when he discovered this gold egg wasn’t worth $14,000; it was worth millions.
-Here's the location of six other Fabergé Imperial Easter eggs:
+Here are the locations of six other Fabergé Imperial Easter eggs:

 1898 Lilies of the Valley Imperial Egg